 Every Neurons activity follows the constructionist principles of Professor Mitchel Resnick’s Creative Learning Spiral and his philosophy of projects, peers, passion and play outlined below.
-All offered in a safe creative space so children may expand their knowledge, skills and self esteem.

 Children learn best when they are actively working on meaningful projects – generating new ideas, designing prototypes and refining iteratively.